 - Markets across the world have entered a new era of volatility, with emerging markets (EM) likely to be particularly affected.

-- This is bringing dispersion back to EM equity and debt markets, creating new opportunities to invest in assets at attractive valuations—for investors with the insight and resources to identify them.
+- This is bringing dispersion back to EM equity and debt markets, creating new opportunities to invest in assets at attractive valuations.

-- The period ahead will be challenging—the ability to be highly selective, and be agile, may prove to be a very useful attribute.
+- The ability to be highly selective, and be agile, may prove to be a very useful attribute in the period ahead.

 Investors are facing a new era of volatility as the ultra-calm investment landscape of the second half of 2017 (see Figure 1) makes way for more turbulent terrain marked by higher inflation, tighter monetary policies, and choppy currency markets.
 It is likely that emerging markets (EM) in particular will be affected by this transition, posing a challenge to investors in the equity and debt markets of developing economies.